 What does USU do about student code violations discovered when reporting to Title IX?

 If you seek medical attention for yourself or another person or report and incident of sexual misconduct to the Title IX office, you will not be subject to disciplinary action for a separate university policy violation, such as underage drinking.
 You should not hesitate to seek help for fear of being punished by USU when you do.
 Read more about USU’s amnesty policy.

 Who provides confidential resources to the USU campus community?

 Confidential means that information shared by an individual cannot be revealed to any other person – or university office – without the express permission of the individual, except as permitted by law (Student Code definitions).
+The Title IX Coordinator keeps your information as private as possible, but is not a confidential resource.
 The following services provide confidential services:

 Sexual Assault and Anti-Violence Information Office

 Provides confidential victim advocacy and emotional support, referrals for counseling, help with reporting to police or Title IX, seeking medical care or obtaining a sexual assault forensic exam.
 On campus.
 Free to students, staff and faculty.